On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 4. Stay near Bujagali, not in Jinja town

-Jinja town is fine for a couple of hours, but the action is at the riverside camps near the old Bujagali Falls area (now dammed, but the rapids downstream are still world-class).
-The Haven ($20-40/night), Nile River Camp (dorms $8, privates $22), or if you've got the budget, Wildwaters Lodge ($300+) on a private island in the rapids.
+Jinja town is worth a couple of hours, but the action is at the riverside camps near the old Bujagali Falls area (now dammed, but the rapids downstream are still world-class).
+Look at The Haven ($20-40/night), Nile River Camp (dorms $8, privates $22), or — if the budget allows — Wildwaters Lodge ($300+) on a private island set right in the rapids.

 5. Book accommodation in advance for July-August

 Dry season means peak season.
 The riverside camps fill up, especially on weekends when Kampala residents escape the city.
-During off-season?
-You can walk in.
+Travel off-season and you can walk in.

 The Rafting